ycherkes/ObjectDumper/README.md

 # ❤ Like this project and want to contribute?

-- :star: Star this repo on [GitHub](https://github.com/ycherkes/ObjectDumper).
+- ⭐ Star this repo on [GitHub](https://github.com/ycherkes/ObjectDumper).
-- :star: Write a review and star this extension on [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=YevhenCherkes.YellowFlavorObjectDumper&ssr=false#review-details) or [Visual Studio Code MarketPlace](https://marketplace.visualstudio.com/items?itemName=YevhenCherkes.object-dumper&ssr=false#review-details).
+- ✏️ Write a review  and star this extension on [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=YevhenCherkes.YellowFlavorObjectDumper&ssr=false#review-details) or [Visual Studio Code MarketPlace](https://marketplace.visualstudio.com/items?itemName=YevhenCherkes.object-dumper&ssr=false#review-details).
 - 🐞 Open an issue or browse more such issues to contribute to on [GitHub](https://github.com/ycherkes/ObjectDumper/issues).
 - 🔗 Share with your friends.
 - 🍪 Sponsor me on [GitHub](https://github.com/sponsors/ycherkes) or [PayPal](https://www.paypal.com/donate/?business=KXGF7CMW8Y8WJ&no_recurring=0&item_name=Help+Object+Dumper+become+better%21).